Workshops

 Fish Market Revitalization in Frederiksted, VI

 Clean Sweep Frederiksted, a community economic development non-profit focused on Frederiksted’s historic district, is working closely with community members and the Virgin Islands Department of Planning and Natural Resources to reimagine the Frederiksted Fish Market.
-The May 4-6 CIRD workshop focused on design concepts for the market and offered a catalytic process that can lead to broad and inclusive economic development throughout the community, especially along town's historic district.
+The May 2022 CIRD workshop focused on design concepts for the market and offered a catalytic process that can lead to broad and inclusive economic development throughout the community, especially along the town's historic district.

 Rendering of the design concept for the Frederiksted Fish Market and adjacent public space, shaped by the workshop activities and numerous community engagement meetings.